Jakup Ferri (artist)

 Jakup Ferri (born 1981) is a contemporary artist from Amsterdam, Netherlands and Pristina, Kosovo.
 He is a professor at Pristina Art Academy and guest advisor at Rijksakademie in Amsterdam.
 Ferri's work has been shown at international exhibitions in museums and galleries, festivals and biennials, including Venice Biennale, Istanbul Biennial, Prague Biennale, Cetinje Biennale and Manifesta Biennale, Ljubljana Biennial of Graphic Art.

 Education and residencies

 Ferri studied at Pristina Art Academy and Rijksakademie in Amsterdam.
 He has been an artist-in-residence at numerous places, including the International Studio and Curatorial Program New York in 2004 and the Kultur Kontakt Austria in 2005.

 Work

-Ferri is best known for his figurative paintings and embroideries, who have been characterized as "poetic interactions between people, creatures and objects" (Alisa Goiani Berisha, Curator at the National Museum of Kosovo).
-Eveline Suter (Curator at Museum of Art Lucerne, Switzerland) describes his visual world as colorful and full of happy creatures.
+Ferri is best known for his figurative paintings and embroideries, which have been characterized as "poetic interactions between people, creatures and objects" (Alisa Goiani Berisha, Curator at the National Museum of Kosovo).
+Eveline Suter (Curator at Museum of Art Lucerne, Switzerland) describes his visual world as colourful and full of happy creatures.
 Ferri draws inspiration from microorganisms, folk art, arts and crafts, art brut, and the pixel world of computer games.